lupyuen/lupyuen.github.io/src/lvgl4.md

 (Phone Calls and Text Messages only)

-TODO
+This article describes how we're creating the Feature Phone UI as an LVGL App.

-_We could have done all this in C right?_
+_We could've done all this in plain old C and on-device testing right?_

 Yeah but it's 2023...
 Surely there must be a better way to build and test LVGL Apps?
 Let's experiment and find out!